alvarengaricardo/multtestlib/readme.md

 The signature of the methods in multtestlib: mtl.command(cpu, list_1, list_2, expected_list, subject_to_test)

 Where:

 mtl: It is the suggested alias for multtestlib;

-    .command: Specifies the test command (see Table \ref{tab:comandos}), which is a function of \texttt{mtl};
+.command: Specifies the test command (see table below), which is a function of mtl;

 cpu: The amount of CPU cores designated for running the test.
-It could be defined either statically, by the developer/tester, or dynamically with the command \texttt{cpu = mtl.max\_cpu()};
+It could be defined either statically, by the developer/tester, or dynamically with the command cpu = mtl.max_cpu();

 list_1: The test requires the provision of this initial set of input parameters.
 The package passes the iteration element as an input parameter of the code unit under test, no matter what type of data it contains;

 list_2: If needed, this parameter specifies the second input list of the unit being evaluated.
-If a second parameter is not necessary, the list should be substituted with \texttt{""};
+If a second parameter is not necessary, the list should be substituted with "";

 expected_list: Identifies the list that holds the anticipated outcome values for every test;

 subject_to_test: This parameter specifies the unit that will undergo testing.
 It could be a function, a class method, or a list of code units for testing purposes.

 Here is a code example illustrating the usage of multtestlib: